Bogotá № VII

 Zero to One

 "What important truth do very few people agree with you on?"
 That question haunts me.
-The book argues for building something genuinely new instead of copying what exists.
-With Brainz Lab, I'm trying to build infrastructure that doesn't exist yet - AI-native observability.
+With Brainz I'm trying to build infrastructure that doesn't exist yet.
 Zero to one, not one to n.

 The Lean Startup

 Build, measure, learn.
-Minimum viable product.
+MVP.
 Validated learning.
-These concepts are so embedded in startup culture now that we forget someone had to articulate them first.
-The book is a bit dated but the core methodology still holds.
+These concepts are so embedded now we forget someone had to articulate them.
+A bit dated, but the methodology still holds.

 The Hard Thing About Hard Things

-No bullshit advice about the parts of building a company that no one wants to talk about.
-Layoffs, demotions, when things are falling apart.
-As someone who's led engineering teams through tough times, this book felt real.
-Not aspirational startup porn - actual hard-won wisdom.
+No bullshit advice about the parts of building a company no one wants to talk about.
+Layoffs, demotions, when things fall apart.
+Real, hard-won wisdom — not aspirational startup porn.

 On leading teams